prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-Boosting-Java-Performance-with-Rust-via-JNI.md

 While powerful, this comes with responsibility.
 Since it's quite low-level, we have to manage memory carefully and be explicit about what kind of data we pass across the boundary.

-## Example: Porting a Rust JSON Parser to Java
+## Porting a Rust JSON Parser to Java via JNI

 The basic structure is: